boustrophedon/extrasafe/user-guide.md

 # Landlock

+Landlock allows you to restrict access to the filesystem via a variety of [access rights](https://www.kernel.org/doc/html/latest/userspace-api/landlock.html#access-rights).
+These access rights are applied either to existing files, or on existing directories, in which case the right will apply to all subdirectories and subfiles.

+Extrasafe currently requires V2 of the landlock ABI, which was introduced in Linux kernel 5.19.

 If the crate feature "landlock" is active, and a SafetyContext enables a RuleSet that provides a non-empty Vec from its `landlock_rules` method, Landlock will be enabled.
 Landlock can be applied independently of seccomp by using the `SafetyContext::landlock_only()` before applying the context to the current thread.

-Landlock allows you to restrict access to the filesystem via a variety of [access rights](https://www.kernel.org/doc/html/latest/userspace-api/landlock.html#access-rights).
-These access rights are applied either to existing files, or on existing directories, in which case the right will apply to all subdirectories and subfiles.

 The easiest way to use Landlock is via the SystemIO ruleset, which provides methods like `allow_create_in_dir`, `allow_read_path`, and `allow_write_file`.